basdebue/rust-smartschool/CONTRIBUTING.md

 ### Document your code

   All code must be sufficiently documented, containing at least a short description of its purpose.
-Implementations of API methods must contain a usage example, and should contain an "Implementation" section when appropriate.
+API method implementations must contain a usage example.

 ### Format your code

-  All code must be formatted with `rustfmt` using default options.
+  All code must be formatted with `rustfmt` using the options defined in [`rustfmt.toml`](rustfmt.toml).